Neutral network (evolution): Evolution

 Neutral networks are a subset of the sequences in sequence space that have equivalent function, and so form a wide, flat plateau in a fitness landscape.
 Neutral evolution can therefore be visualised as a population diffusing from one set of sequence nodes, through the neutral network, to another cluster of sequence nodes.
 Since the majority of evolution is thought to be neutral, a large proportion of gene change is the movement though expansive neutral networks.

 Robustness

 The more neutral neighbours a sequence has, the more robust to mutations it is since mutations are more likely to simply neutrally convert it into an equally functional sequence.
 Indeed, if there are large differences between the number of neutral neighbours of different sequences within a neutral network, the population is predicted to evolve towards these robust sequences.
 This is sometimes called circum-neutrality and represents the movement of populations away from cliffs in the fitness landscape.
+An interplay between evolutionary forces such as; mutation rate, recombination rate, population dynamics and the structure of the neutral landscape will effect the characteristics of the robustness and the expected distribution of genotypes with in the neutral network.
+Especially the ratio between mutation and recombination rate have been shown to effect localization of genotypes with in the neutral network, either towards high eigencentrality or attractors of specific recombination dynamics.

 In addition to in silico models, these processes are beginning to be confirmed by experimental evolution of cytochrome P450s and B-lactamase.